Social Anxiety

 And that’s something that can be very hard for most of us, especially if you have social anxiety.
 So this advice never really worked for me, because I always chose to bottle things up and take the hit.

-So while there’s a lot of good in those articles, don’t take everything at face value.
+While those articles contain a lot of good advice, don’t take everything at face value.
 You need to assess your temperament and personality and see where it fits.

-But while I was going through the articles, I realized that none of them address on-the-spot conflict where you only have a few seconds to address the other person, or else the opportunity will be lost forever.
+But while I was going through the articles, I realized that none of them address on-the-spot conflicts, where you only have a few seconds to address the other person.
+Otherwise, the opportunity will be lost forever.

-But it’s about making sure you say what you want and go home without feeling like you bottled things up.
+But it’s about saying what you want and going home without feeling like you bottled things up.

-I said accordingly because the first business order is to ensure that your anger isn’t on display.
-You do not want to be emotional.
-You do not want to come off angry.
+I said accordingly because the first business order ensures your anger isn’t displayed.
+You do not want to be emotional or come off as angry.

 People shut down at people who come at them.

-So, let’s say you’re being reproached or reprimanded for doing something that you think is within your rights, or that isn’t disturbing someone else’s peace.
+So, let’s say you’re being reproached or reprimanded for doing something you think is within your rights, or that doesn’t disturb someone else’s peace.

 Yes, it sounds counterintuitive, but think about it for a second.
-You’re probably feeling anger, resentment, shame, embarrassment, you know, mostly negative emotions.
+You’re probably feeling anger, resentment, shame, embarrassment, and mostly negative emotions.

 You need to push those to the back of your mind.
 It’s hard to be rational when you’re experiencing those emotions.

-So smiling will center you.
-It will help you stop the onslaught of emotions coming at you.
-And it will also trip the other person up because they’re probably expecting a very different reaction from you.
+So smiling will center you, help you stop the onslaught of emotions, and trip the other person up because they’re probably expecting a very different reaction from you.

-After you put up that smile to deflect the situation at hand, what do you do?
+What do you do after you put up that smile to deflect the situation at hand?

-Sometimes we need time to assess a situation and how we’re going to respond to it.
+Sometimes, we need time to assess a situation and decide how to respond.
 So, try to buy some time.

-You want to avoid spitting out what’s on your mind since usually, that’s when you end up regretting the most.
+You want to avoid spitting out what’s on your mind since that’s when you usually regret it the most.
 Refrain from responding out of line.

 What helps is to repeat back what the person said as much as you can, as a statement.

 Some people will realize how unreasonable they are.
-In any case, once you say it back, I can almost guarantee you that they’ll have more to say.
-They’ll keep going.
-They’ll give you more information.
+Once you say it back, I can almost guarantee they’ll have more to say, keep going, and give you more information.

-And this buys you even more time to think about how you want to respond.
+And this gives you even more time to think about how to respond.

-Okay, so now at this point, you’ve collected yourself, you’re in a much more stable state of mind.
+Okay, so now, at this point, you’ve collected yourself and are in a much more stable state of mind.

 Before you proceed with giving this person a piece of your mind:

-You’re a great observer, and you’re very self-aware, so you can easily put yourself in someone else’s shoes.
+You’re a great observer and very self-aware, so you can easily put yourself in someone else’s shoes.
 You can immediately figure out why this person was ticked off.
 Do what you can with that information.
 Let them know you understand their perspective.

 Once you pinpoint what they’re pissed about, address it in the way you would with a five-year-old.
-When my son has a full-blown tantrum and is coming for me, I immediately deflect by stating what he’s feeling and why.
+When my son has a full-blown tantrum and is coming for me, I immediately deflect by stating his feelings and why.

 By defining emotion and labeling it, the person will feel immediately understood.

-Usually, people back off when they feel understood, so the best course of action is to make sure that they feel heard.
+Usually, people back off when they feel understood, so the best course of action is to ensure they feel heard.

-This is the trickiest question to answer, but by now you should feel more calm.
+This is the trickiest question to answer, but now you should feel calmer.
 And this is a part where you either choose to continue with whatever it is that you were doing that pissed the other person off.

-I often feel better when I apologize, but other times it makes me sick to my stomach if I do because I might have violated my principles.
+I often feel better when I apologize, but other times, it makes me sick if I do because I might have violated my principles.

 There’s no substitute for effort, but you can speed up the process if you understand and take these 5 ways seriously.
 This is your starter pack; what you do with it is up to you.